nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 - A logical stimulation event is identified by `event_id`.
 - In the common case, one logical event is represented by a single `*_nibs.tsv` row:
-  - the row references the stimulation-instance structure via `stim_id`
+  - the row references the stimulation-instance structure via `stimulus_id`
   - the row contains per-event parameters (e.g., intensities, targeting linkage, device/procedure metadata)

-- If a single logical event requires more than one stimulation configuration (e.g., changes in `stim_id` within the same initiated execution), it MUST be split across multiple rows:
+- If a single logical event requires more than one stimulation configuration (e.g., changes in `stimulus_id` within the same initiated execution), it MUST be split across multiple rows:
   - all rows share the same `event_id`